-Total risk-weighted assets as of 31 December 2009 amounted to \in 120,899 mln, reporting a decrease (-8.7%) compared to the end of the previous financial year (see table 4.1).
-This contraction is mainly due to the application of a 90% floor level compared to the previous level set at 95%.
-In addition, for some significant aggregates, the dynamic of allocation of assets at risk reflected a remodulation with a shift toward those less at-risk.
+Total risk-weighted assets as of 31 December 2010 amounted to EUR 109,238 mln, reporting a decrease (-10%) compared to the end of the previous financial year (see table 4.1).
+The reduction summarises the effect of multiple efficiency-boosting drivers in the risk weighting of the Montepaschi Group's exposures.
+The main ones include: